 2013: This year, the World Vitiligo Day changed its headquarters from Rome to Detroit (USA).
 The day was celebrated with large gatherings and the distribution of information leaflets.

-2014: 40 World Vitiligo Day-branded rickshaws paraded on June 25th in the city of Chandigarh (India), host of World Vitiligo Day this year.
+2014: 40 World Vitiligo Day-branded rickshaws paraded on June 25th in the city of Chandigarh (India), host of WVD this year.

-2015: This year, World Vitiligo Day campaign was headquartered at Shenyang (China).
+2015: This year, WVD campaign was headquartered at Shenyang (China).

 2016: This year’s events were one of the largest in the history of the World Vitiligo Day.
 A key media event was held in beautiful Prague.
 A series of events were held in Washington DC on June 24-25 too.